AndyMc3000/ci-ms2-party-chef/README.md

 1. Device Testing
 1. Browser Testing

-#### Bugs Discovered/Remedies ####
+#### Bugs Discovered & Remedies ####
-1. Issues remain with the functionality of forms when they are not completed in full.
+1. Issues remained with the functionality of forms when they are not completed in full.
+These validation erros have now been resolved with help from Tutor support.
-2. Issues remain with multiple alerts appearing when a product is removed from the MyMenu.
+2. Issues remained with multiple alerts appearing when a product is removed from the MyMenu.
+This has now been resolved with help from my Mentor, Rueben Ferrante.
-3. The contact froms don't clear their contents once the send buttons are sent.
+3. The contact forms don't clear their contents once the send buttons are sent.
+This has now been resolved with help from my Mentor, Rueben Ferrante.
-4. The JavaScript code is not commented correctly.
+4. The JavaScript code was not commented fully.
+This has been resolved.

 #### [Back To Top ^ ](#top-of-page) ####